th0mazzz/Monopoly/README.md

 - Landing on an unowned property will prompt you to either purchase it or auction it.
 - Purchasing it will... purchase it.
 - Auctioning it will continue until all but the highest bidder resigned.

+# Cheats On
+- The cheatsOn branch will allow you to control what the dice roll.
+You input the value of the left die and the value of the right die.
+The sum of the two dice is how many spaces you move.
+- To get to cheatsOn, you merely do:

+git checkout cheatsOn